rilkevb/react-simple-format/README.md

 ## Usage

 Turns double newlines into different paragraphs.
-See [examples](examples) for live examples.s
+See [examples](examples) for live examples.

 ```js
 const forwardText = "You can't connect the dots looking forward;\n\nYou can only connect them looking backward."